shivani4k2/M2-EmbSys/CaseStudy/parking system/README.md

 | H2L1  | Storing the data into cloud  |
 | H3L1  | Vacant slots detection using IR sensors |

-### mid level requirements
+### Applications
-To have a highly smart parking system to have efficient way of parking in the lot and efficient use of parking space
+* Free parking space can improve the traffic situation in cities.
+* Optimized usage of parking lot space.